 A contemporary copy of The Last Supper, ca. 1520, by Giovanni Pietro Rizzoli who is thought to have worked closely with Leonardo when he was in Milan.

-Da Vinci’s masterpiece is one of the world’s most recognisable images.
+Da Vinci’s masterpiece is one of the world’s most recognizable images.
 It has inspired many copies; however, the original in the exact place where Da Vinci painted it, continues to be an awe-inspiring experience.

 Did you know?

 - In 1652, a doorway was cut through the painting and later bricked up.
-This change to the wall can be seen in the arch-shaped structure near the centre base of the picture, where the feet of the Christ would have been.
+This change to the wall can be seen in the arch-shaped structure near the center base of the picture, where the feet of the Christ would have been.

 - Napoleon Bonaparte’s soldiers turned the area into a stable and exposed the wall to further damage.